Serv08/jektemp/_posts/2023-04-14-an-introduction-to-linux.md

 ***Linux is a type of Operating System (OS) that is Free and Open Source, running on the GNU General Public License.***

-Read the full story on <a href="https://digracesion.hashnode.dev/an-introduction-to-linux-os">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/an-introduction-to-linux-os)